RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Sarcasm_Irony/Systemic_Comment_Culture_Reddit.md

 That is what Reddit has done to USA society regarding politics.
 Group A hate group B, group B hates group C, group C hates gorup A, on and on in patterns of circulur hate prizing.
 A united common faith of *hate thy enemy*, *hate thy neighbor*.

 A culture of postig conteent and creating comments to gin up hate.
+A school of hate.
+A teachng center of anti-goodness.
+A teaching center of how powerful hate and dehumanization and deporting and disapeparin gpeople is - and how great it is that you hate *the other people* who "get what they deserve" of hate and "fuck around and find out" revenge /lessons / payback.
+Prizing hate.
+Prizing mob mentality training camp.